OREL-group/GSoC/README.md

 As mentioned earlier, reviewing the previous project reports and related links will help you understand the context, metrics, and expectations we have for this year’s proposals.

 __Note on AI Usage__
 Use of AI is not prohibited, but please avoid relying on it blindly for both proposals and code contributions.
 What we care about most is your own understanding, reasoning, and technical thinking.
+This is true of propposals whether you use AI in its creation or not.

 Mentors review many proposals every year, and purely AI-generated content is usually very easy to identify.

 Proposals filled with generic explanations or boilerplate text tend to stand out quickly.
 A few clear bullet points explaining your approach, research direction, and implementation plan will communicate your thinking much better than long AI-generated paragraphs.

 ## Additional Information
 * [Introduction to OREL](https://github.com/OREL-group/Onboarding/blob/main/Intro-to-OREL.md).